 II.
 APPLICATION TO GOVERNING AUTHORITIES

-The principles that God reveals to the Israelites in Leviticus are intended to separate and protect His people from the past pagan influences of Egypt and the soon Canaanite paganism that will surround them again in the near future.
+The principles that God reveals to the Israelites in Leviticus are intended to separate and protect His people from the past pagan influences of Egypt and the Canaanite paganism that will surround them again in the near future.
 Note Leviticus 18:3 in this regard:

-“You shall not do what is done in the land of Egypt where you lived, nor are you to do what is done in the land of Canaan where I am bringing you; you shall not walk in their statutes.”
+“‘You shall not do what is done in the land of Egypt where you lived, nor are you to do what is done in the land of Canaan where I am bringing you; you shall not walk in their statutes.’”

 Leviticus, then, represents God’s deterrents for God’s people.
 Note, in contrast, the consequences that God states in 18:24-25 will inure to the Canaanites for practicing deviant sexual behavior:

-“Do not defile yourselves by any of these things; for by all these the nations which I am casting out before you have become defiled.
-For the land has become defiled, therefore I have brought its punishment upon it, so the land has spewed out its inhabitants.”
+“‘Do not defile yourselves by any of these things; for by all these the nations which I am casting out before you have become defiled.
+For the land has become defiled, therefore I have brought its punishment upon it, so the land has spewed out its inhabitants.’”

 To be sure, years later, upon their return to the land of Canaan, Nehemiah, under the inspiration of the Holy Spirit, states in retrospect that the reason for Israel’s departure was disobedience to God’s precepts (cf. Nehemiah 9:29-31).

-On the other hand, when Israel has been obedient, God has greatly prospered her as is remarkably verified in particular eras of history.
-For instance, such as under the early capable leadership of King Solomon (cf. 1Kings 10).
+On the other hand, when Israel has been obedient, God has greatly prospered her as is remarkably verified in certain eras of history.
+For instance, under the early capable leadership of King Solomon, the nation flourished (cf. 1 Kings 10).
 Even in modern history, God’s graciousness, patience, and prospering of His people are still in effect.
-George Gilder illustrates this in his book The Israel Test.
-Herein the author documents the amazing disproportionate contributions the Jews have made to world advancement.3 Keep in mind the Jews make up only a mere three-tenths of one percent of the earth’s population.
-What follows is amazing and serves to underscore God’s blessing of His people when they are obedient to the timeless spiritual principles revealed in Leviticus – wherein people live holy lives because God is Holy.
-Such garners God’s blessings!
-Ponder the wildly disproportionate accomplishments of the Jews in the sidebar below.
+George Gilder illustrates this truth in his book, The Israel Test.
+Herein the author documents the amazing disproportionate contributions the Jews have made to world advancement.3 Keep in mind that the Jews make up only a mere three-tenths of one percent of the earth’s population.
+What follows is amazing and serves to underscore God’s blessing of His people when they are obedient to the timeless spiritual principles revealed in Leviticus—wherein people live holy lives because God is holy, and such garners God’s blessings!
+Ponder the wildly disproportionate accomplishments of the Jews in the following examples.

 Jews have contributed some 25 percent of recent notable human-intellectual accomplishment in the modern period.4

 For the sake of making the point, save God’s special place and setting apart of the Jews in world history, contemplate the results on the human side of a nation either choosing or not choosing to be obedient to the instructions found in the fascinating book of Leviticus.
 Ensuing Jewish accomplishments serve to underscore the importance of a nation’s alignment with the spiritual principles found in this book.
 The Jews, the recipients of Leviticus, have greatly advanced the world whereas in stark contrast, the Canaanites who were disobedient to the commandments of this book are now an extinct people!
-McGee elaborates in regard to the prohibited sexual sins listed in Leviticus 18, “These are the sins which mark a decadent society and the decline and fall of empires (e.g. Babylon, Persia, Egypt, Greece, Rome, and France).”6 Such historic, recurring national lessons make it clear: All nations, especially America at a time when it is legalizing same-sex marriage, need be informed and obey the timeless spiritual principles that are found in the book of Leviticus!

 Now that I have made my crux point from the book, let’s continue with an overall understanding and survey of Leviticus.
 May God give you greater comprehension, understanding, heart growth, and conviction as you study what follows.